 Diese Beispiele wurden automatisch ausgewählt und können vertrauliche Inhalte enthalten.
 Lesen Sie mehr ...

 Two of these will get the go-ahead.
 Times, Sunday Times (2017)You could play a major role in getting the go-ahead for a project that means a lot to you and your friends.
 The Sun (2016)But Gatwick should get the go-ahead too.
 The Sun (2016)At the same time, only capital spending projects that deliver significant return on investment or boost innovation will be given the go-ahead.
-Computing (2010)Would BT getting the go-ahead be another case of preferential treatment for the firm?
 Computing (2010)People are very receptive to your ideas and requests, so you could get the go-ahead for a project that means a lot to your family.
 The Sun (2016)You could get the official go-ahead for something you have long been waiting to do.
 The Sun (2006)Getting the go-ahead for work plans means so much.
 The Sun (2006)You discover a gift for handling all kinds of officials and getting the go-ahead for a project.
 The Sun (2010)You get the go-ahead for plans that really matter.
 The Sun (2012)One church leader told of waiting two years before receiving a final go-ahead.
 Christianity Today (2000)You can impress the toughest bosses and get an official go-ahead.
 The Sun (2010)You could get the go-ahead for a project that means a lot to you.
 The Sun (2009)This includes getting the go-ahead for plans that mean a lot.
 The Sun (2008)Then you can turn plans into action and get that official go-ahead.
 The Sun (2007)Jupiter gives the go-ahead to a project that could change your world.
 The Sun (2012)The plan is set to get the go-ahead from motorsport chiefs today.
 The Sun (2009)The sun is in place to help you get an official go-ahead for that important project.
 The Sun (2007)But what incentive is there to build the best when the shoddy and nondescript can get the go-ahead?
 Times, Sunday Times (2006)The confident way you can talk to people helps you get the go-ahead for something that can make a real difference to your life.
 The Sun (2011)As you take yourself and your skills seriously good things can happen and you may get the go-ahead for a project you care about.
 The Sun (2009)A court case this summer is expected to give the road the final go-ahead.
 Times, Sunday Times (2006)It has yet to table a formal offer but is understood to have recently received the go-ahead from the government to proceed with a takeover.
-Times, Sunday Times (2010)THE nurse cleared over a series of saline deaths at a hospital got the go-ahead yesterday to return to work.
-The Sun (2011)They are now awaiting the final go-ahead from the hospital's ethics committee.
+Times, Sunday Times (2010)They are now awaiting the final go-ahead from the hospital's ethics committee.
 The Sun (2006)If you do receive the go-ahead, some lenders may allow you to let with your existing mortgage on payment of a smallish fee.
 Times, Sunday Times (2010)THE controversial third runway at Heathrow could be given the go-ahead next week.
 The Sun (2009)THE biggest tidal energy project in Europe will be given the go-ahead today.
 The Sun (2013)SHELL yesterday got the go-ahead for the world's largest liquefied natural gas field.
 The Sun (2009)AN offshore wind farm that will power up to 500,000 homes was given the go-ahead yesterday.
 The Sun (2013)

 Übersetzungen für go ahead